 EU Looking At Petroleum Products Made From Russian Crude Oil In India Finding Way To Its Market

-The European Union's Executive Vice-President and Commissioner for Trade, Valdis Dombrovskis, said oil products processed from Russian crude oil are arriving at the European market in 'large quantities' and the grouping is looking at ways to deal with it.
+The EU on Saturday said Russian crude in India defies the purpose of the economic sanctions aimed at reducing Russia's ability to finance its war on Ukraine.

-The European Union on Saturday voiced concerns over 'rapid' rise in refined petroleum products made from Russian crude oil in India finding way to the European market, saying it defies the purpose of the sanctions against Moscow that are aimed at reducing its ability to finance the war with Ukraine.
+The EU on Saturday voiced concerns over "rapid" rise in refined petroleum products made from Russian crude oil in India finding way to the European market, saying it defeats the purpose of the economic sanctions against Moscow that are aimed at reducing its ability to finance the war on Ukraine.

 On the issue of food, Dombrovskis cited Russia withdrawing from the Black Sea grain initiative and blocking Ukraine's export of food grain to the world market.